Azure-Samples/azure-search-openai-demo-java/README.md

 1. The subscription (`AZURE_SUBSCRIPTION_ID`) doesn't have access to the Azure OpenAI Service.
 Please ensure `AZURE_SUBSCRIPTION_ID` matches the ID specified in the [OpenAI access request process](https://aka.ms/oai/access).

-1. You're attempting to create resources in regions not enabled for Azure OpenAI (e.g. East US 2 instead of East US), or where the model you're trying to use isn't enabled.
+2. You're attempting to create resources in regions not enabled for Azure OpenAI (e.g. East US 2 instead of East US), or where the model you're trying to use isn't enabled.
 See [this matrix of model availability](https://aka.ms/oai/models).

-1. You've exceeded a quota, most often number of resources per region.
+3. You've exceeded a quota, most often number of resources per region.
 See [this article on quotas and limits](https://aka.ms/oai/quotas).

-1. You're getting "same resource name not allowed" conflicts.
+4. You're getting "same resource name not allowed" conflicts.
 That's likely because you've run the sample multiple times and deleted the resources you've been creating each time, but are forgetting to purge them.
 Azure keeps resources for 48 hours unless you purge from soft delete.
 See [this article on purging resources](https://learn.microsoft.com/azure/cognitive-services/manage-resources?tabs=azure-portal#purge-a-deleted-resource).

-1. You see `CERTIFICATE_VERIFY_FAILED` when the `prepdocs.py` script runs.
+5. You see `CERTIFICATE_VERIFY_FAILED` when the `prepdocs.py` script runs.
 That's typically due to incorrect SSL certificates setup on your machine.
 Try the suggestions in this [StackOverflow answer](https://stackoverflow.com/questions/35569042/ssl-certificate-verify-failed-with-python3/43855394#43855394).

-1. After running `azd up` and visiting the website, you see a '404 Not Found' in the browser.
+6. After running `azd up` and visiting the website, you see a '404 Not Found' in the browser.
 Wait 10 minutes and try again, as it might be still starting up.
 Then try running `azd deploy` and wait again.
 If you still encounter errors with the deployed app, consult these [tips for debugging Flask app deployments](http://blog.pamelafox.org/2023/06/tips-for-debugging-flask-deployments-to.html) and file an issue if the error logs don't help you resolve the issue.

-1. After running `./app/start.ps1` on windows power shell you get `The file C:\path\to\azure-search-openai-demo-java\app\start.ps1 is not digitally signed.
+7. After running `./app/start.ps1` on Windows PowerShell you get `The file C:\path\to\azure-search-openai-demo-java\app\start.ps1 is not digitally signed.
 You cannot run this script on the current system`.
 Try to run `Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass` and try to re-run `./app/start.ps1`

-1. After running `./app/start.ps1` or `./app/start.sh` you get `Failed to execute goal org.apache.maven.plugins:maven-compiler-plugin:3.10.1:compile (default-compile) on project myproject: Fatal error compiling: invalid target release: 17` it means you are not using JDK 17 but a previous versions.
-Be sure to set `JAVA_HOME` env variable to your java 17 installation directory and update your 'PATH' env variable to have java 17 bin folder as first occurence in the executables directories. more info [here](https://learn.microsoft.com/en-us/java/openjdk/install)
+8. After running `./app/start.ps1` or `./app/start.sh` you get `Failed to execute goal org.apache.maven.plugins:maven-compiler-plugin:3.10.1:compile (default-compile) on project myproject: Fatal error compiling: invalid target release: 17` it means you are not using JDK 17 but a previous versions.
+Be sure to set `JAVA_HOME` env variable to your java 17 installation directory and update your 'PATH' env variable to have java 17 bin folder as first occurrence in the executables directories. more info [here](https://learn.microsoft.com/en-us/java/openjdk/install)